The process of preparing for, mitigating, responding to, and recovering from a crisis situation.

 There must be one individual in the United States and one individual in Austria who is responsible for communication.
-The Gaming representative will be the Director of the Gaming Program.
-If for some reason he were not available it would then be the Director of Student Life.
-The representative in the United States is the Executive Vice President.
+The Gaming representative will be the Director of the Austrian Program.
+If for some reason he were not available, it would then be the Director of Student Life.
+The representative in the United States is the Vice President of Finance at Franciscan University.

 The easiest way to communicate information to a large diverse population is through the internet.
 Franciscan University will use this means in order to communication vital information.
 If a crisis were to develop affected parties should be able to go to the University Web page in order to find vital information.

-Both the Staff in Gaming and the Director of Study Abroad Programs will have a database of every student.
-This information will contain the email addresses and cell phone numbers of every student participating in the Gaming Program.
-The database will also contain the email address and pertinent phone numbers for the student’s legal guardians.
+Both the staff in Gaming and the Austrian Enrollment Office on main campus will have a database of every student.
+This information will contain the email addresses and cell phone numbers of every student participating in the Austrian Program.
+The database will also contain the student-provided email address and phone numbers for the students’ legal guardians.

 The U.S. Embassy in Vienna has developed a “Warden System” that unites groups of Americans in Austria and facilitates mobilization during times of crisis.
 They have detailed plans for caring and assisting the needs of American citizens during crises.